What's up in the solar system in January 2010

 04-01-2010 13:29 CST

-Topics: mission status, pretty pictures, Lightsail and Cosmos-1, MESSENGER, Venus Express, IKAROS, Lunar Reconnaissance Orbiter, Mars Exploration Rovers, Opportunity, Spirit, Mars Express, Mars Odyssey, Mars Reconnaissance Orbiter, Voyager 1 and 2, Cassini, New Horizons, Deep Impact, Stardust, Hayabusa (MUSES-C), Rosetta and Philae, Dawn, solar observing spacecraft
+Topics: mission status, pretty pictures, Cosmos-1, MESSENGER, Venus Express, IKAROS, Lunar Reconnaissance Orbiter, Mars Exploration Rovers, Opportunity, Spirit, Mars Express, Mars Odyssey, Mars Reconnaissance Orbiter, Voyager 1 and 2, Cassini, New Horizons, Deep Impact, Stardust, Hayabusa (MUSES-C), Rosetta and Philae, Dawn, solar observing spacecraft

 EDIT Jan 8: Corrected the entry on the status of Spirit; extrication efforts continue.